 What is Radiator Springs Racers

-When Disney invested over 1$billion expanding and renovating Dinsey California Adventure park one of the key investments was Cars Land and Radiator Springs Racers was the centerpiece and Headline attraction of the land.
+When Disney invested over 1$billion in expanding and renovating Dinsey California Adventure park one of the key investments was Cars Land and Radiator Springs Racers was the centerpiece and Headline attraction of the land.
 The Ride is themed on the Pixar Film Car’s and set in the fictional Radiator Spring.
 No expense was spared to turn this little corner of Los Angeles into the Arizona Desert.
-On our first ride, we had literally just arrived from a Road Trip through there and were at awe of the attention to detail, accuracy, and completeness of the landscapes.
+On our first ride, we had literally just arrived from a Road Trip through there and were in awe of the attention to detail, accuracy, and completeness of the landscapes.
 It is quite simply breathtaking!

 The Ride is an updated version of Epcot’s Test track ride.
 Right down to the interior dark ride section and the much faster outdoor blast.
 However, if you haven’t ridden Test Track that description is not much use to you.
-Essentially the ride is in two parts a detailed and fun dark ride where you encounter the inhabitants of Radiator Springs from the film, followed by a more intense outdoor race sequence where you are pitted against a rival car as you blast through the desert over ramps, through tunnels and around tight bends to a randomized finish where you will be victorious or not!
+Essentially the ride is in two parts a detailed and fun dark ride where you encounter the inhabitants of Radiator Springs from the film, followed by a more intense outdoor race sequence where you are pitted against a rival car as you blast through the desert over ramps, through tunnels, and around tight bends to a randomized finish where you will be victorious or not!

 Queue And Theme